 About 3 weeks ago, I stumbled upon an article that stopped me in my tracks and had me gnawing on my fingernails.
 Not because I was nervous––although it is a nervous habit of mine, but because I was undone.

-Undone because for the very first time since I became a writer, I was vulnerable and exposed to my self-imposed creative captivity.
+For the first time since I became a writer, I was vulnerable and exposed to my self-imposed creative captivity.
 Why?
-Because for a long time, I've held the belief that the stars had to align or something (or someone) had to have pity on me and recognize me for taking a step towards what I wanted before I could make it big.
+Because for a long time, I held the belief that the stars had to align; something (or someone) had to have pity on me and recognize me for taking a step towards what I wanted in life before I could make it big.
 I would never admit this if you asked and of course, admitting this to myself didn't feel good.
 So I looked for any excuse to make me feel better.
 That I was busy DOING things to help make the shift.

 So I desperately searched for any excuse to cling to.
 Excuse for why I couldn't get up at 3am to write even though I felt the stirrings in my soul.
 Excuse for why I couldn't post a social media status update to drop little nuggets of "wisdom for the day."
 Excuse for why I couldn't do a livestream on Facebook.
 Excuse for why I couldn't send a pitch to the New York Times magazine or another.
 Excuse for why I couldn't create content for my Instagram account…

 And boy did I come up with several.
 I've taken several online courses.
 I have multiple academic degrees.
 I've hired coaches and mentors.
 I have a ton of books at home enough to start a book business.